alphagov/notifications-admin/docs/index.md

  At first your service will be in trial mode.
 In trial mode you will only be able to send test sms and email notifications to your own mobile number or email address.
 When you’re fully integrated and ready to go live, send a request to the GOV.UK Notify team.

 3. Add a template so you can send sms and email notifications.
-You can personalise the template using double brackets for replaceables.
+You can personalise the template using double brackets for variables.
 For example:

   Dear ((name))

   Your ((item)) will expire on ((date)).

-4. Upload a csv file containing a header row with the replaceables in your template, and data rows with values for the replaceables.
+4. Upload a csv file containing a header row matching the variables in your template, and data rows with values to use for the variables.
 5. Send an sms or email notification.
 6. Create a new API key.
 This will be used to connect to the API.